-- a) New development, and in particular non-residential and mixed-use development, will only be permitted where adequate provision is made for servicing appropriate to the scale, form and location of the proposed development, including provision for commercial vehicles, ensuring that it is appropriate and acceptable in terms of impact on amenity of adjacent properties and road and traffic conditions of the location.
-Innovative local delivery and last mile logistics schemes will be encouraged to reduce traffic impacts and reduce emissions. - b) Servicing will be expected to be should take place off-street within the development site on-site unless demonstrated it can take place on street without affecting highway safety or traffic flow.
+- a) The council will apply London Plan policy T7 to promote sustainable freight and servicing. - b) New development, and in particular non-residential and mixed-use development, will only be permitted where adequate provision is made for servicing appropriate to the scale, form and location of the proposed development, including provision for commercial vehicles, ensuring that it is appropriate and acceptable in terms of impact on amenity of adjacent properties and road and traffic conditions of the location.
+Off-site consolidation to reduce the number of deliveries should be considered for larger developments or where access to the site is constrained.
+Innovative local delivery and last mile logistics schemes will be encouraged approaches should also be considered to further reduce traffic impacts and reduce emissions, and minimise potential conflict with vulnerable road users. - c) Servicing will be expected to be should take place off-street within the development site on-site unless demonstrated it can take place on street without affecting highway safety or traffic flow.
 Where evidence is presented that this is not possible and it is demonstrated that servicing can take place from the public highway the council will seek planning obligations in the form of a commuted sum, considering both the cost of implementation and maintenance of any loading bay, as well as the opportunity cost of lost kerbside space, for example in terms of parking revenues.
-The approach to calculating commuted sums is set out in Annex 10. - c) Planning applications for developments where the delivery/servicing requirements are of a nature where the type or number of trips generated is considered to be likely to have a significant impact on the adjoining public highway should be supported by a delivery and servicing plan that has regard to the London Freight Plan. - d) Planning applications for major development, and other development where construction related activities may lead to a significant impact on the surrounding public highway, should include a construction logistics plan or a construction management plan that is appropriate to the scale of the development demonstrating arrangements for construction traffic and how environmental, traffic and amenity impacts will be minimised.
-See also London Plan policy T7. - e) Planning obligations will be used to help secure and enforce appropriate arrangements. - f) Developers and their contractors will be expected to adhere to the Construction Logistics and Community Safety (CLOCS) standard and required to demonstrate in a construction logistics plan that they have considered the impacts of other construction activities in the vicinity of the site and where appropriate have co-ordinated construction activities with the developers and/or contractors of adjoining sites.
+The approach to calculating commuted sums is set out in Annex 10. - d) Planning applications for developments where the delivery/servicing requirements are of a nature where the type or number of trips generated is considered to be likely to have a significant impact on the adjoining public highway should be supported by a delivery and servicing plan that has regard to the London Freight Plan. - e) Planning applications for major development, and other development where construction related activities may lead to a significant impact on the surrounding public highway, should include a construction logistics plan or a construction management plan that is appropriate to the scale of the development demonstrating arrangements for construction traffic and how environmental, traffic and amenity impacts will be minimised. - f) Developers and their contractors will be expected to adhere to the Construction Logistics and Community Safety (CLOCS) standard and required to demonstrate in a construction logistics plan that they have considered the impacts of other construction activities in the vicinity of the site and where appropriate have co-